How-To: Write a Kafka Producer using Twitter Stream (Twitter HBC Client)

 • Apache Kafka 2.6.0

-• Twitter Developer account ( for API Key, Secret etc.)
+• Twitter Developer Account (for API Key, Secret, etc.)

-• Apache Zookeeper ( required for Kafka)
+• Apache Zookeeper (required for Kafka)

-• Oracle JDK 1.8 (64 bit )
+• Oracle JDK 1.8 (64-bit)

 Build Environment

-• Eclipse
+• Eclipse (or your preferred IDE)

 • Apache Maven 2/3